Last updated 09/29/2020, originally published 09/25/2019

 Long-term Influencer Collaboration is More Beneficial

-At Upfluence, we always believe that long-term relationship is more beneficial down the line.
+At Upfluence, we always believe that long-term relationships are more beneficial down the line.
 For the holiday season, we also suggest having a more elaborated campaign rather than a simple one-and-done post from influencers.
-The simple reason is that a frequent appearance of your brand is perceived as more authentic and memorable, while a singular post that could get lost in a sea of sponsored posts.
+The best thing about working with influencers that genuinely love your brand, is that they can promote your products all year round.
+Consider future seasonal campaigns with your holiday season influencers such as for the New Year and Valentines Day.

 Choose the Right Product and Services to Promote

 People are easily frazzled when presented with too many choices – which is one of the reasons why the holiday season is stressful.
 Consumers are bombarded by brands, products, and choices, when all they want is a simple solution to their shopping problem.
-For that reason, you need your product to come across as a simplified solution.
+There will be the added stress of shopping during a pandemic so be sure to offer a seamless eCommerce experience if you have an online store, and clearly communicate the steps you’re taking in-store and whether services like curbside pick-up or free delivery are available.
+Communicating clearly, and early on will help to reassure customers and restore the familiarity of shopping with their favorite brands.

-A simple product that works as a universal gift, or a gift bundle, or a gift card, are all great choices.
-The most important part is you could get influencers to communicate this value to their followers.
-You can have the influencer mention how easy it is to order this product from your website, or how fast shipping was, or even how convenient it is to choose a gift-wrapping option.
+The most important part is for your influencers to communicate these key messages to their followers.
+As well as promoting individual products, you can have the influencer mention how easy it is to order this product from your website, or how fast shipping was, or even how convenient it is to choose a gift-wrapping option.

 Choose a Theme Appropriate to Your Product and the Influencers’ Personality

 - A theme that’s personal, emotional, and focuses on relationships, family, partnerships, etc. is a low-hanging fruit that is guaranteed to work well, simply because this is the season for it.
-This theme can be applied to a wide variety of brands, such as home goods, automotive, or even fashion and beauty.
+Whether it’s products for making small gatherings special or technology to help celebrate with those far away – a focus on connecting with loved ones is sure to be a big theme this year.

-- The holiday season is also the time for people to splurge on items they don’t usually spend on.
+- The holiday season is typically a time for people to splurge on items they don’t usually spend on.
 For this reason, luxury goods, automotive, travel and hospitality agencies can target both consumers who buy gifts for loved ones as well as consumers who want to treat themselves.

 The Value of Giving Back